 In the past year or so I've read a few novels in which the protagonists have been little more than a vehicle for a fast-moving plot.
 I haven't believed in them; they've been just a name on a page.
 Even if your novel is plot rather than character driven, the MC still has to be three dimensional; if the reader doesn't care about a character, they won't care about how the story develops.

-Whether the MC is busy falling from an aeroplane, getting banged up in a scary South American jail or having tea mother-in-law, you still need to know how they think and feel, and their development within the story needs to be feasible.
+Whether the MC is busy falling from an aeroplane, getting banged up in a scary South American jail or having tea with her mother-in-law, you still need to know how they think and feel, and their development within the story needs to be feasible.
 For instance, it is unlikely that a cossetted, stay-at-home wife who, previously, wouldn't say boo to a goose, would suddenly be able to converse with members of the criminal underworld with ease, just because that's the way you want the plot to go.

 Another way that it's easy to 'lose' the character is in a long stretch of dialogue, written when you need to convey certain information.
 It's so easy to end up talking in your own voice, rather than the character's, because you're so anxious that the reader will absorb the points.
 But Evie might not explain it as eloquently as you would; she might not have as large a vocabulary as you.
 Jay might have difficulty expressing himself; Ozzy might use slang words that you wouldn't.
 Never forget that it's the characters who are talking, not you!